Proof search in multi-succedent sequent calculi for intuitionistic logic under the Schuette's schema: Propositional case

-Given a sequent $S=(\Gam\Rarw\Del)$, let $Tr_{S}$ denote the deduction of $S$ constructed bottom-up manners.
-We analyze each formula in a sequent.
-A formula is marked with a circle to indicate that the formula has not yet been analyzed. $\alp^{\circ}$ indicates that the formula $\alp$ has not been analyzed. $\Gam^{\times}$ denotes the set of formulas obtained from formulas in $\Gam$ by erasing the circle.
-A formula of the form $\alp\supset\bet$ is an \textit{implicational} formula, and it is also called \textit{non-invertible}.
+We analyze each formula in a sequent leaving implicational formulas in succedents.
+A formula is marked with a circle to indicate that the formula has not yet been analyzed.
+No implicational formula in succedents is marked. $\alp^{\circ}$ indicates that the formula $\alp$ has not been analyzed. $\Gam^{\times}$ denotes the set of formulas obtained from formulas in $\Gam$ by erasing the circle.